Founder & CEO

 In addition to his work on JUDGE JUDY, Byrd has appeared numerous times on stage as a stand-up comedian and actor.
 He has also acted in films, television and commercials, as well as provided voiceover work for radio, television and video games.
 Byrd’s success has also made him a sought-after motivational speaker.
 In his spare time, he sings and writes music and poetry.

 Co-Chairman of the Board of Directors

-Major brings over 18 years of years of diversified management experience in business to business services companies.
+Major is an alumni of the OK Program who brings over 18 years of diversified management experience in business to business services companies.
 At the age of 19, Major graduated from the University of California at Davis and continued to overachieve, running two Inc. 500 companies and generating hundreds of millions of dollars in wealth in company exits before the age of 35.

 Major got his start running a start-up division of a business to business technology and professional services company and quickly grew its revenue from $8MM to $30MM in three years.
 He later founded and served as the CEO of another B2B services company, growing its revenue from $0 to $46MM in eight years, and generating a 16x EBITDA exit.
 In his spare time, Major tends to his restaurant, which has profitably grown 2.5x in revenue over the past three years.
 Major has managed the acquisition and integration processes of six companies ranging from tuck-ins to the merger of comparably sized players.
 Perhaps most importantly, Major has mentored several executives who have gone on to run and manage their own enterprises using the processes and decision making skills that have made him successful.